Family Food on the Table

 So you know I'm all about the easy chicken dinners right?

-Well this is a super simple, deliciously creamy chicken recipe I’ve been making for a couple of years now and just had to share with you!
+Well this is a super simple, deliciously creamy chicken recipe I've been making for years and years now and just had to share with you!

 Easy cream cheese chicken has tender strips of chicken that are cooked and coated in a yummy cream cheese mixture, along with some onions and mushrooms.